Marko-S-O/SimpleGymTracker/Project description.md

 # Functionality

 Initial functionality is divided into epics and corresponding user stories.
 A HTML prototype (available in GitHub) is used to refine ideas and plan the app structure but it’s not supposed to be used as a basis of the implementation as such.
-The following is the story list refined on 28.10.2024.
+The following is the list refined on 28.10.2024

 **Epic 0.
 Initialization**